-In all, about a quarter (25.3 percent) of the households in the Hinterland areas make use of public electricity as compared to 84.5 percent in the Coastland areas.
-Households wishing to modernize light in the homes in the Hinterland areas do so mostly by using solar panel/inverter (42.3 percent) and followed by private electric generator (12.7 percent).
-Apart from those two lighting facilities, 10.8 percent of the Hinterland households use kerosene.
-This might perhaps be due to their limited access to these standardized lighting facilities in their areas.
-As such, solar panel/inverter users were especially high in Region 9 (68.1 percent) and Region 1 (48.3 percent) respectively and to lesser extent in Regions 8 and 7.
+In all, about a quarter (25.3 percent) of the households in the Hinterland areas made use of public electricity as compared to 84.5 percent in the Coastland areas.
+Households wishing to modernize lighting facilities in the hinterland homes do so mostly by using solar panel/inverter (42.3 percent), and followed by private electric generator (12.7 percent).
+Apart from those two lighting facilities, 10.8 percent of the hinterland households use kerosene lamps.
+This might be due to their limited access to standardized lighting facilities in their areas.
+As such, solar panel/inverter users were especially high in Region 9 (68.1 percent) and Region 1 (48.4 percent) respectively and to a lesser extent in Regions 8 and 7.
 The use of what is called 'other method' not clearly specified was high in Region 8 and accounted for 35.2 percent.
-What is meant by 'other method' is not clear and perhaps could be something like the provision of campfire in the mining and logging camps since Region 8 has a series of these camps or perhaps may refer to the use of unsafe candlelight in terms of fire hazard to properties and lives (see Table 5.30).
+What is meant by 'other method' is not clear and perhaps could be something like the provision of camp-fire in the mining and logging camps since Region 8 has a series of these camps or possibly may refer to the use of candle light (see Table 5.30).

-Finally, that approximately 90 percent of the households in Guyana used electricity for lighting is an indicator of good standard of living.
-However, there is a need to encourage the small percentage of households who are still utilising sub-standard facilities.
+Finally, that approximately 90 percent of the households in Guyana used electricity for lighting is an indicator of a good standard of living.
+However, the small percentage of households who are still utilising unconventional lighting facilities needs attention.